Skip to main content

-Dermatological History and Examination
+Dermatological history and examination

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Skin Rashes article more useful, or one of our other health articles.
+You may find the Skin rashes article more useful, or one of our other health articles.

 Skin disease is marked by its variety and visibility.
 Dermatology is a field where pattern recognition and analysis are critical so experience is key - having seen something previously makes it much easier to recognise it in the future.
 Accurate history taking and examination are as important as in any other field of medicine.
 A systematic approach is required, although this may become truncated with experience; however, even the most experienced doctor will have the occasional difficult case where it is necessary to go back to basics.